devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	"0":"2.65"
 }
 ```
-Return ‘OK’ in status on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status on success.
+Or "Error" and description in result on error.
 This sample command is valid when chip is powered with 3.3V.
 If chip is powered from different power supply, please specify "ref" parameter.

 ## devices/pcf8591/read
 Read voltage from PCF8591 ADC pins.
 Chip has four inputs snd 8-bit ADC.

 *Parameters*:
-"address" - I2C PCF8591 device address.
+* "address" - I2C PCF8591 device address.
 Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x90.
-"SDA" - GPIO port number for SDA data line.
+* "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
-"SCL" - GPIO port number for SCL data line.
+* "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.
-"ref" - Reference voltage(for PCF8591 it is supply voltage).
+* "ref" - Reference voltage(for PCF8591 it is supply voltage).
 If not specified, previous pin will be used.
 Default is 3.3V.

 *Example*:
 ```json